-Stimulate Interest in Power Engineering
+Stimulate Interest in Power Industry

-To enhance junior secondary school students' understanding of power engineering profession and strengthen their career and life planning, CLP launched the Engineer in School programme in 2016 through a series of activities including visitations to CLP E-Playground, school talks, and STEM workshops.

-- CLP also works with various community partners to stimulate young people's interest in power engineering.
+- CLP has launched various programmes to deepen young people's understanding and interest in the power industry, providing a talent pool for our sustainable growth. - To enhance junior secondary school students' understanding of power engineering profession and strengthen their career and life planning, CLP launched the Engineer in School programme in 2016 through a series of activities including visitations to CLP E-Playground and Daya Bay Nuclear Power Science and Technology Museum, school talks, and STEM workshops. - CLP also works with various community partners to stimulate young people's interest in the power industry.
 In 2018, a cable jointing workshop was set up at St. James' Settlement Career Sparkle Centre.
-Located at the centre's Engineering & Science Industries Experiential Area, the workshop enables senior secondary students to gain first-hand experience on the craftsmanship of power industry. - See also Chapter 10 on Community Commitment for other related programmes.
+Located at the centre's Engineering & Science Industries Experiential Area, the workshop enables senior secondary students to gain first-hand experience on the craftsmanship of the power industry.